bvrtachnik/datafun-04-eda/README.md

 4. Use Git to add, commit, and push new files to GitHub
 5. Create a local virtual environment for project
 6. Install dependencies

+### Project Workflow

+##### Step 1.
+Initial Title, Header and Imports
+1. Create a Markdown title
+2. Add a Markdown header with author name, purpose and date at the top
+3. Create a Markdown cell numbered section to list imports
+4. Create a Python cell for all the import statements need for the notebook

+#### Step 2.
+Load Data